Devineni Nehru

 Devineni Nehru (born Devineni Rajasekhar; 22 June 1954 – 17 April 2017) represented Kankipadu Assembly Constituency in Krishna District of the Indian state of Andhra Pradesh.

 Life

 Nehru was born on 22 June 1954 in Vijayawada.
 He received B.A. degree from S.R.R & C.V.R college, Vijayawada.
 His first career was in agriculture.
 He is the son of Sri D. Rama Krishna Vara Prasad.
 He married Smt.
 Devineni Lakshmi.
-They have a daughter Kranthi and a son 21, Devineni Avinash.
+They have a daughter Kranthi and a son Devineni Avinash.

 Career

-Rajasekhar served as a Minister (1994–96) in the cabinet of late Chief Minister NTR's TDP Government.
+Rajasekhar served as a Minister (1994–96) in the cabinet of late Chief Minister N.T.
+Ramarao's TDP Government.
 Rajasekhar won five terms (1983, 1985, 1989, 1994 and 2004) as an MLA from Kankipadu Assembly Constituency.
-He stood for the 2009 and 2014 elections but was defeated in both.
-In 2009 he lost against Telugu cinema actor Chiranjeevi 's Praja Rajyam Party and in 2014 he got only 13,497 votes (7%).
+In 2004 he got elected, fighting on the ticket from the Indian National Congress, colloquially known as The Congress Party.
+In the same Elections Y.S.
+Raja Sekhar Reddy (Y.S.R.) became the Chief Minister.
+Rajasekhar lost in 2009 elections with a difference of a meagre 190 votes.
+After the Andhra state bifurcation, he lost the 2014 elections fighting on the Indian National Congress's (INC) ticket.
 He later rejoined Telugu Desam Party.